Privacy Policy

 17) The agency recommends that clients use our preferred suppliers for print and is able to provide competitive quotations to ensure high quality and service is maintained until delivery of the final product.
 We always seek a number of quotations from our trusted print suppliers and provide a complete management service: from print sourcing to print liaison to proof checking.
 Although clients are not contract-bound to use the agency to provide this service, it is highly recommended for quality control and peace of mind.
 If a client prefers to use their own print supplier, the agency will simply provide artwork directly to the client to manage and forward, and will be unable to monitor, advise or take any responsibility for the process or final output.

-20) Until payment is received in full, all designs, artwork and rights to design and artwork (whether in digital or printed format) remain the intellectual property of Marketing by Design.
-Full copyright and ownership of all ‘commissioned’ work will reside with Marketing by Design until full payment has been received, at which point the agency will surrender to the client, all claims of ownership and full copyright for final work produced (not including alternative designs, concepts, options, files, images or documents developed throughout the process).
-This agreement is subject to appropriate credit and acknowledgment appearing wherever possible and the agency’s right to use the work for self promotion in its portfolio, in presentations, in advertising, in print and online.
+20) Until payment is received in full, all designs, artwork, and rights to design and artwork (whether in digital or printed format) remain the intellectual property of Marketing by Design.
+Full copyright and ownership of all ‘commissioned’ work will reside with Marketing by Design until full payment has been received, at which point the agency will surrender to the client, all claims of ownership and full copyright for the final work produced (not including alternative designs, concepts, options, files, images or documents developed throughout the process).
+This agreement is subject to appropriate credit and acknowledgment appearing wherever possible and the agency’s right to use the work for self-promotion in its portfolio, in presentations, in advertising, in print, and online.

 25) The client agrees to alert the agency in writing to any defects or problems in relation to work and services provided, within 30 days of the final invoice date.
 The agency will not be liable for any claims made after this period.

 27) The agency offers a web hosting service to host the websites we have built for our clients.
 This is recommended in order to ensure ongoing quality of service and is a mandatory requirement for websites incorporating a content management system (CMS) or e-commerce system.
-Although the standard of our hosting packages are high, the agency is unable to guarantee 100% up-time (as no web host would) nor accept any responsibility for any error, omission or misrepresentation in relation to the websites hosted or for any loss, damage, cost or expense (whether direct, indirect, consequential or otherwise) suffered by any user of the websites hosted.
-The agency makes no warranties or representations of any kind that hosting will be uninterrupted, error-free or that the website or the server that hosts the website are free from viruses or other forms of harmful computer code.
-In no event shall the agency, its employees or agents be liable for any direct, indirect or consequential damages resulting from the hosting of websites on our servers.
+Although the standard of our hosting packages is high, the agency is unable to guarantee 100% up-time (as no web host would) nor accept any responsibility for any error, omission, or misrepresentation in relation to the websites hosted or for any loss, damage, cost or expense (whether direct, indirect, consequential or otherwise) suffered by any user of the websites hosted.
+The agency makes no warranties or representations of any kind that hosting will be uninterrupted, error-free, or that the website or the server that hosts the website is free from viruses or other forms of harmful computer code.
+In no event shall the agency, its employees, or agents be liable for any direct, indirect, or consequential damages resulting from the hosting of websites on our servers.
 Separate terms and conditions apply for website hosting and these can be provided upon request.

 28) Appropriate credit and acknowledgment for work produced by the agency should be attributed to Creative Clinic where possible (for instance written in small text on the back of a printed item or at the bottom of a website) and may be referenced for the agency’s promotional purposes unless otherwise (in exceptional circumstances) prearranged with the client.